 While the game can also be played at home.
 This guide will primarily be focused on providing step-by-step instructions for playing at the casino.

-The other difference is that of the shoe.
-A Shoe is a box that Dealers use to easily draw cards from the deck and is also the name of a deck made up of multiple decks.
+A Shoe is a box that Dealers use to easily draw cards from the deck, and is also the name of a deck made up of multiple decks.
+A Dealer will have anywhere from 6 to 8 standard decks inside the Shoe for one table.

 Before the hand begins, each Player must make a wager.
 Each casino is different, though generally there will be a sign on the table, next to the Dealer, which explains how and when to bet.